 In 2015, updates were accepted to the Texas Historic Roads and Highways Program in the Texas Register in Chapter 21, subchapter E, Sections 21.31 and 21.32.
 Section 21.31 established definitions specific to the Texas Historic Roads and Highways Program and included a listing of the officially designated historic highways in Texas.
 For the full listings of desginated highways, see Chapter 21 History Programs Subchapter E Texas Historic Roads and Highways Program link and to view the designated historic roads and highways on a Texas map.

 Number of road-related resources documented during Bankhead Highway survey

 This video shows how a particular stretch of historic highway was constructed between the Texas cities of Weatherford and Mineral Wells.
 The photos in the video were gathered during our two-year Bankhead Highway project.

 This video discusses how overnight accommodations changed over time due to the influence of the automobile.
 As vehicular transportation gained in popularity and roads improved during the early 20th century, trips by automobile spurred development of entirely new business types that catered to an increasingly mobile public.

 Interested in Historic Texas Bridges?

-See the new THC webpage on Historic Bridges in Texas.
-This page is full of information about historic Texas bridges, including a guide on identifying, prioritizing, and managing historic bridges for preservationists, a bridge timeline, a section on metal truss bridges -- a sadly dwindling historic resource in Texas, and a section on Post-World War II Era Bridges -- showcasing innovative approaches to bridge design with new materials and constructions methods.
+If you are interested in historic highways in Texas, there is a good chance you are also interested in Historic Bridges in Texas.
+THC provides information about many historic Texas bridges, including a guide on identifying, prioritizing, and managing historic bridges for preservationists, a bridge timeline, a section on metal truss bridges–a sadly dwindling historic resource in Texas–and a section on Post-World War II Era Bridges showcasing innovative approaches to bridge design with new materials and constructions methods.

 Read more about the Historic Texas Highways in the Handbook of Texas Online.